Athens Drive High School: Fine arts

 Athens Drive offers a variety of instrumental, drama, vocal and visual art, as well as leadership development and community service.
 The school contains two art studios, a printing graphics studio and a yearbook/computer art studio.
 The Performing Arts facilities include the 1,000-seat auditorium, 150-seat choral room, 200-seat band room, and tech shops.

 The band room is able to hold the marching band for rehearsals.
 The room features large stadium-style risers, two instrument storage rooms (percussion and marching horns) and low brass stations.
 The music library houses over 25,000 volumes of band, orchestra and choral literature and also serves as the storage library for the NC Band Masters Association's Central District's festival music.
-The current band director is Dr. Jerry Markoch.
+The current band director is Mr. Lucas Meade with assistant band director Ms. Lorena Schakel.

 The chorus room features large stadium-style risers and contains a supplemental music library, offices, and storage rooms for equipment.
 In March 2010, the symphonic band performed at the "Music For All" National Festival, sponsored by Bands Of America.
 The Wind Ensemble performed at the 2010 NC Music Educators Conference.
 In March 2014, the Wind Ensemble will travel to New York City and perform a concert at Carnegie Hall at the National Band and Orchestra Festival.
 They will perform a 30-minute concert for a panel of internationally known wind band conductors and composers.
 The band was chosen based on their past superior performance records and their appearances in the "Music for All" National Festival and at the NC Music Educators Conference.

 The theatre department won the Marchael Bayne Best Musical Award in 2019 for their musical All Shook Up.
 They also received four other nominations for 'Best Ensemble', two for 'Best Actor', and one for 'Best Actress.'
 The previous year they were nominated for their musical In The Heights for 'Best Ensemble', two for 'Best Actress' and one for 'Best Actor.'

 In the 2021-2022 School year, the ADHS theatre department put on Antigone Now & In Juliet's Garden in the fall of 2021, a play combining two popular productions.
 In the Spring, Athens performed Beehive the 60's Musical, a female empowering, musical tribute to the women who made the music of the 1960's era.

 In the 2022-2023 School year, the ADHS theatre department put on Grim and Gruesome Grimm in the fall of 2022, a play showcasing the dark stories written by the Grimm Brothers in the early 1800s that replicated famous fairy tales.
 In the Spring, Athens performed Seussical the Musical, where Triangle Rising Stars recognised student Timire Leak as a finalist for best actor for his performance of Horton in the show.
 Athens Drive was also awarded Best Student Orchestra for Seussical the Musical.